 Typically, anyone who owns tokens tied to a DAO can vote on proposals, and their votes are weighted based on the number of tokens they hold – similar to the voting rights attached to shares.
 If a proposal garners enough votes, a smart contract is triggered, and the approved action is executed.

 “If blockchains, NFTs, smart contracts, DeFi protocols, and DApps are tools, DAOs are the groups that use them to create new things,” Packy McCormick explained in his Not Boring newsletter earlier this year.
 “If they’re the what, DAOs are the how.”

 Tech billionaire Mark Cuban expects DAOs, to transform how companies are built and run.
 DAOs are “the ultimate combination of capitalism and progressivism,” Cuban said.

 A decentralized autonomous organization is a limited liability company whose articles of organization contain a statement that the company is a decentralized autonomous organization and certain other statements.
 They must include the words DAO or LAO or DAO LLC, in the name.

-They can be either Member Managed or Algorithmically Manged.
+Decentralized autonomous organizations can be either Member Managed or Algorithmically Managed.